-We usually think of Oakland Cemetery’s annual Daffodil Day as the event that kicks off Atlanta’s spring festival season.
-This charming, one-day festival takes place annually in late February — this year, save the date for Saturday, February 26, 2022.
+We think of Oakland Cemetery’s annual Daffodil Day as the event that kicks off Atlanta’s spring festival season.
+It is usually structured as a charming, one-day festival takes place annually in late February — but it’s a little different in 2023.

 Be sure to watch our video from the 2019 Daffodil Day!

 - Groupon offers half off Valentine’s Day flowers and treats

 - See 20 million daffodils at Gibbs Gardens

 - Guide to Atlanta spring festivals in 2023